ak1raww/Solarcord/README.md

 ### Linux:
 - Check the [latest release](https://github.com/ak1raww/Solari/releases/latest).
-Sometimes releases for Linux may break, if that's the case, [build from source](#bfs-method).
+Sometimes releases for Linux may break, if that's the case, [build from source](#method-2-build-it-yourself-from-source).

 ### MacOS:
 Unfortunately, since I'm not paying Apple (and I won't) to sign the executable, there is no official Solarcord release for MacOS.
-But you can still use Solarcord by building from source (next step).
+But you can still use Solarcord by [building from source](#method-2-build-it-yourself-from-source).

 ---